 “Latin is a language, as dead as dead can be; first it killed the Romans, and now it’s killing me.”

-NOT at St Aloysius’ College, where we have a thriving, dynamic department which attracts a large number of pupils each year to study the subjects on offer.
+NOT at St Aloysius’ College, where we have a thriving, dynamic department which attracts a large number of pupils each year to study Latin and Classical Studies.

-We are lucky in our central location which allows us to attend exhibitions and theatre productions as they arise in Glasgow and other nearby cities.
-By gaining a deeper insight into how ancient societies organised themselves, pupils are more able to develop an appreciation of their own culture and heritage, as well as an understanding of the origins of democratic society.
+We are lucky in our central location which allows us to attend exhibitions and theatre productions in Glasgow and other nearby cities.

 Video: Intro to Higher Classics